 The proposed TRE Regional Reliability Standard is not inconsistent with, or less stringent than established NERC Reliability Standards.
 Once approved by the appropriate authorities, the TRE Regional Reliability Standard obligates the TRE to monitor and enforce compliance, apply sanctions, if any, consistent with any regional agreements and the NERC rules.

-BAL-001-1 Requirements
+BAL-001-TRE-01 Requirements

 R1.
 The BA shall identify Frequency Measurable Events (FMEs), and within 14 calendar days after each FME the BA shall notify the Compliance Enforcement Authority and make FME information (time of FME (t(0)), pre-perturbation average frequency, post-perturbation average frequency) publicly available.